adrn/gala/docs/dynamics/actionangle.rst

 To solve for the actions in the true potential, we first compute the actions in a "toy" potential -- a potential in which we can compute the actions and angles analytically.
-The two simplest potentials for which this is possible are the `~gary.potential.IsochronePotential` and `~gary.potential.HarmonicOscillatorPotential`.
+The two simplest potentials for which this is possible are the `~gala.potential.IsochronePotential` and `~gala.potential.HarmonicOscillatorPotential`.
 We will use the Isochrone potential as our toy potential for tube orbits and the harmonic oscillator for box orbits.